Skip to content

 Shows the infrastructure:

-• Development: Local Docker Compose with PostgreSQL
+• Development: Local Docker Compose with PostgreSQL, Redis, and Slicer

 • Reverse Proxy: Traefik v3 with automatic Let's Encrypt TLS

-• Containers: Docker Compose on DigitalOcean Droplets
+• Containers: Docker Compose on DigitalOcean Droplet (4 GB)

 • Container Registry: DigitalOcean Container Registry